Skip to main content

 Also highly suggested is to include a copy of your resume in your email and a cover letter about what you can bring to the company and what you would gain from working with the company.

 Finding an internship does require you to be proactive and it will require you to obtain an official letter of internship from the company.
-It is also important that you maintain a professional relationship with your company contacts as you will be graded at the end of the semester for your work.
+It is also important that you maintain a professional relationship with your company contacts as you will be assessed by your supervisors and graded at the end of the semester for your work.

 Support Microbiology at UGA